kjendrzyca/best-practices/README.md

 ##Design patterns
 - Do not make new problems only to solve them by applying design pattern
-- Singleton is OK if it does only one of those two things: reading or writing
+- Singleton is OK if it does only one of those two things at a time: reading or writing
 - Strategy and factory are the best friends
 - Inject strategy by DI unless it needs to be changed often.
 Then use factory.
 - Decorators can be done by using aspect programming.